 Most people worry that getting a BAC reading of 0.08 percent or higher will mean an automatic criminal charge that’s accompanied by certain sanctions.
 This doesn’t necessarily have to be the case.

 A DUI case comes with many steps.
 The prosecutor is the professional responsible for proving that the test results are accurate.
-A defense attorney can challenge during every step of the way.
+A defense attorney can challenge you every step of the way.
 It’s also important to keep in mind that a five percent margin of error applies to blood test results.
 This margin of error could be used as the grounds on which to challenge an eventual sentence.

 Blood alcohol testing does not guarantee a conviction, regardless of the fact that it is much more accurate than a breathalyzer test.
 So many legal issues can render the results inadmissible in court.
 A simple mistake in the drawing of blood or a lab issue could contribute to an elevated BAC reading that a lawyer will know how to challenge.
 If an attorney can prove such an error, the charges will be dismissed even in cases when the BAC is 0.08 percent or higher.